LeoRatilainen/information-security-course/h2-Kill-Chain.md

   Actions on target - Only after all six previous objectives are complited can you take the intended action on the target

-Question - i think the subject is quite hard to understand as someone who doesn't have much prior knowledge of the subject.
+Comment - i think the subject is quite hard to understand as someone who doesn't have much prior knowledge of the subject.
 But i do find them quite fun to learn about

 ## a)